phrafsanjani/phrafsanjani.github.io/index.md

 My interest in psychology focuses specifically on close relationships, singlehood, and personality.
 These are concepts I've deeply contemplated in my personal life, and I believe rigorous research in these areas is profoundly important.

-Economic concepts are equally vital—yet they remain glaring gaps in most people's education.
-N. Gregory Mankiw begins his economics book *Principles of Economics* by introducing ten foundational principles.
-These principles reveal both their critical importance and how unaware most people are of them.
+Economics is another field I occasionally study.
 We should all strive to be good decision-makers, and economic literacy is key to this.
 Economics isn't just about money and markets—it's a framework for life.
-With economic knowledge, we can make better choices, from everyday decisions to major financial ones.
+I believe that with economic knowledge, we can make better choices, from everyday decisions to major financial ones.

 ## Social Media and Online Activity